Hands-on Activity: Package Those Foods!

-Food Analysis - Ask the students to describe the physical properties of their food and identify the chemical and physical changes that they need to pay attention to in the creation of their food package.
+Food Analysis: Ask students to describe the physical properties of their foods and identify the chemical and physical changes that they need to pay attention to in the creation of their food packages.

 Activity Embedded Assessment

-Student Package Evaluations - Students use the attached Food Packaging Evaluation worksheet to evaluate their food package as well as the food packages of three other groups.
-Groups should each place their package on a desk with a brief description.
-Then, the students should all walk around individually to fill out their evaluations on different packages.
+Student Package Evaluations: Students use the attached Food Packaging Evaluation Worksheet to evaluate their food packages as well as the food packages of three other groups.
+Have groups each place their package on a desk with a brief description.
+Then, have all the students walk around individually to fill out their evaluations on different packages.

 Activity Extensions (Return to Contents)

-Students could create their own food prior to this lesson to be packaged.
-The creation can involve design, analysis of the nutritional content of the food, discussion of the genetic modification of foods among other scientific aspects of food engineering.
+Prior to this activity, have students create their own food that requires packaging.
+The creation can involve design, analysis of the nutritional content of the food, discussion of the genetic modification of foods, among other scientific aspects of food engineering.